omunroe-com/navewiki/Extensibility---Hooking-into-the-command-line-compiler.md

     $ coffee -epr ./ext.coffee '1 + 1'

 The path to the file is resolved using node.js hence the need to prepend it with `./`.
-If you want to avoid that, you can try:
+If you want to avoid that, you can:

-  * Create all extensions under `~/.node_libraries/`
+  * create all extensions under `~/.node_libraries/`
-  * Create a new directory under your profile `coffee_libraries` and add it to your `NODE_PATH`:
+  * create a new directory under your profile `coffee_libraries` and add it to your `NODE_PATH`:

         export NODE_PATH="/home/your_username/.coffee_libraries:$NODE_PATH"